GET ORDAINED

 • The two smaller candles are placed back in their holders

-• More details and a sample script below!
+• More details and a sample unity candle ceremony script below!

-The couple will provide the supplies, but the wedding officiant should make sure that all of the required items are set up and ready to go before the ceremony starts.
+The wedding couple will provide the supplies for this ritual, but the wedding officiant should make sure that all of the required items are set up and ready to go before the wedding ceremony starts.
+We recommend you pack an extra lighter or matches in your Officiant Wedding Day Emergency Kit too, because you never know when you'll need them!

 You’ll need: